ZinxValkyria/Website/README.md

-# This is the files for my website application.
+# These are the files for my website application.

-#Simple 3 page web app
-###Consists of:
+Consists of:

 Node.js
 Express